diffbot/docs/README.md

 To contribute, either submit a pull request with an edit on this repository by adding or editing files in the `docs` folder, or click the `Edit` button on any page in the rendered website.

+To add a new page:

+1. Add the page into the `docs` subfolder
+2. Add the page's ID into `sidebars.json` to reference it in the menus.

 Note that if you want to add contributions that touch on design, images, landing page text or other non-documentation content, you need to edit the files in the `website` subdirectory.

+## Building locally

+To build and test the docs locally:

+1. Make sure you have yarn installed ([yarnpkg.com](https://yarnpkg.com))
+2. Clone this repo
+3. `cd docs/diffbot; yarn install`
+4. run `yarn start`

+This will open a browser with the local version running in live-reload mode, so you can see your changes as you save your files.
+Note that menus will not update with this approach, so you need to kill the server with `CTRL+C` and restart with `yarn start` to test menu changes.

+## Translations

+TBD